How to Do an SEO Content Audit

 How to Do a Content Audit Step-By-Step

-The process may feel overwhelming, but if you divide your SEO content audit into three main parts, it can help simplify the approach:
+The content audit process may feel overwhelming, but if you divide your SEO content audit into three main parts, it can help simplify the approach:

 - Generate a list of all your content.
-This can be done with Google Analytics or a tool like Ahrefs.
+This can be done with Google Analytics or a content audit tool like Ahrefs.

 - Analyze the performance data.
 Create a plan of actionable steps based on the data gathered.
-Each step should help to improve the quality of your content.
+Each step should help to improve the quality of your content, whether a blog post or services pages.

 - Content Repurposing.
 Once you have your findings and recommendations, you can work on improving your existing content assets for better rankings.